 The emails offering right of reply to the Wilkinsons, and their lawyer, did not even receive an acknowledgement.
 There has also been no response to Neil Wilby’s email to Harold Stock and Co of 8th September, 2021.
 This follows the pattern of their previous ill-starred ‘cease and desist’ enterprise – when faced with push-back they cannot back up their evidence-free assertions.

-A follow-up to this article, headlined ‘As Clear As Mud’, will be published on Monday 20th September, 2021.
+A follow-up to this article, headlined ‘As Clear As Mud’, will be published shortly.
 It will explore in considerable detail how, in the twenty one words contained in this website puff, the Failsworth Independent Party manages to tell five lies.

 Corrections: Please let me know if there is a mistake in this article.
 I will endeavour to correct it as soon as possible.